jsguy/marble/README.md

 You can specify options using `data` attributes on the script tag, or passed into the init function, here is a list of options:

 * **img** - URL to the 360° image(s) you want to display
-* **imgcube** - Is this an image cube from 6 images, default is false, see the [Cube naming convention] below
+* **imgcube** - Is this an image cube from 6 images, default is false, see the [Cube naming convention] below for how to name your images
-* **imgcubeflip** - When using an imgcube, horizontally flip U,L,R,F,B, vertically flip D, default is true
+* **imgcubekrmode** - When using a KRPano based image cube, we horizontally flip l,r,f,b, vertically flip d,u, default is false
+* **imgcubeorder** - The order the images should be shown in the cube, default is "r,l,u,d,f,b", unless KR mode, in which case default is "r,l,u,d,b,f"
 * **previewimg** - optional URL to a preview image, this will cause the player to lazy load the image when the user clicks
 * **forceinit** - initialize even when a preview image is specified, useful for older browsers, default is false
 * **horizontal** - horizontal degrees offset to start displaying the image, eg: 180 means show the "back" of the image initially, default is 0